Data analysis is now a priority for businesses, and choosing the right data analysis tool is key to turning troves of data into usable information.

 Spreadsheet tools, like Excel and Google Sheets, are widely used by businesses to organize, sort, and analyze quantitative data.
 However, they are not the best choice when it comes to handling large amounts of data or performing advanced data analysis.

 However, quantitative data analysis is always a good starting point in the data analysis process.
-And these tools are great for collecting quantitative data.
+And these tools are great for collecting and analyzing quantitative data.

 Microsoft Excel is used to filter, organize, and visualize quantitative data, making it the perfect tool for performing simple data analysis.
 But there’s a limit to the amount of data that Excel can handle, so you may need more powerful tools if you’d like to analyze data at scale.